Frank Dowling, MD

 Upon graduation from Stony Brook University’s School of Social Welfare, Linda joined the staff of the Association of Mental Health and Wellness, formerly known as Clubhouse of Suffolk, where she was employed for close to 20 years.
 During her last position as Director of Clinical Services, Linda was actively involved in program development and oversight for two mental health clinics for the agency’s PROS programs, and provided clinical supervision of therapists and program directors.

 Linda is familiar with the interconnectedness of medical and mental health issues and believes in a whole person approach to treatment, incorporating elements of cognitive behavioral therapy and mindfulness based techniques into her practice.
-She has also attended Intensive Training in Dialectical Behavior Therapy provided by The Linehan Institute, and is part of a DBT consultation team.
+She has also attended Intensive Training in Dialectical Behavior Therapy provided by Behavioral Tech, Inc., and is part of a DBT consultation team.
 Linda is also a recognized provider for the WTCHP monitoring program.

 Linda currently offers evaluations, individual, couples and group psychotherapy services for adolescents aged 16 and older through geriatric ages.